 The Section Committee currently has interests spanning composite materials, electronic materials, biomaterials, nanomaterials and magnetic materials.
 It also has experience using a host of analytical tools including light, electron and scanning microscopies.
 Scientists and engineers working in the multidisciplinary field of materials science are always welcome to contact the Chairman (details opposite) with suggestions for future conferences or meetings that the section could organise or be involved in.
 RMS members with an enthusiastic interest in the microscopy and analysis of materials are also encouraged to contact the Committee and assist in our activities.

 On the evening of 9 April 2013, the RMS Annual Materials Lecture was delivered:

 Prof Sir Colin J Humphreys (University of Cambridge, UK)

 'How microscopy and semiconductors can help to solve some major world problems'

 Annual General Meeting

-The Annual General Meeting of the Materials Sciences Section 2013 was held during Quantitative Analysis of Grain Size Course.
+The Annual General Meeting of the Materials Sciences Section 2014 will be held on Tuesday 1 July 2014 in Manchester Central during mmc2014.
 Click here for further information.